-The Davenport Hotel and Tower - Real Spokane Haunt
+The Davenport Hotel and Tower - Spokane WA Real Haunts

 The Davenport Hotel and Tower is famous for its celebrity guests and famous ghosts.
 Guests of the hotel believe they have witnessed the ghost of Ellen McNamara, a woman who died in 1920 when she fell through a skylight.
 It is said that her ghost walks the mezzanine and every so often peers over the railing and surveys the steep drop to the lobby.